astropy/astropy/docs/io/fits/usage/headers.rst

         >>> del hdr['DARKCORR']  # Delete previous insertion for doctest
         >>> hdr.insert(20, ('DARKCORR', 'OMIT', 'Dark Image Subtraction'))

-      This inserts the DARKCORR keyword before the twentieth keyword in the header no matter what it is.
+      This inserts the DARKCORR keyword before the 20th keyword in the header no matter what it is.

 A keyword (and its corresponding card) can be deleted using the same index/name